BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 ### Healing within cooldowns

-The healing we can do within CDs, which will allow your group to pull more aggressively than they could with other healers.
+The healing we can do within our cooldowns, which will allow your group to pull more aggressively than they could with other healers.

 ### Damage Reduction

-Devotion Aura is a 3% passive DR and 15% on use, which is one of the strongest healer cooldowns in the game.
+Devotion Aura is a 3% passive DR and 15% on a 3 minute cooldown, which is one of the strongest healer cooldowns in the game.

 ### Utility